Contraceptive diaphragm or cap

 When you first start using a diaphragm or cap, a doctor or nurse will examine you and advise on the correct size.

-A diaphragm or cap doesn't provide reliable protection against sexually transmitted infections (STIs).
+A diaphragm or cap does not provide reliable protection against sexually transmitted infections (STIs).
 If you're at a high risk of getting an STI – for example, you or your partner has more than one sexual partner – you may be advised to use another form of contraception.

-You shouldn't use a diaphragm or cap during your period as there is a possible link with toxic shock syndrome (TSS), a rare condition that can be life threatening.
+You should not use a diaphragm or cap during your period as there is a possible link with toxic shock syndrome (TSS), a rare condition that can be life threatening.

 Inserting a diaphragm or cap